-When it comes to growth hacking, Ramit takes a slightly different approach to many entrepreneurs in a sense that he takes the focus away from the money.
+When it comes to growth hacking, Ramit takes a slightly different approach to many entrepreneurs in the sense that he takes the focus away from the money.
 Alternatively, the American author explains how too many people are so focused on the financial reward and less invested in the process of learning.

-Best known for banking more than $5 million in a matter of days.
 Ramit concludes this snippet of advice by emphasizing that people need quality information.
 For an entrepreneur to deliver such information or a product of this nature, a willingness to learn and put in the effort is crucial.

 3. Gary Vaynerchuck – Being human, in spite of being a brand